xinbaiusc/KIMI/README.md

-# KIMI: R package based on Knockoff Inference for Motif Identification from molecular sequences with false discovery rate control
+# KIMI: R package based on Knockoff Inference for Motif Identification from molecular sequences with controlled false discovery rate

 Version: 1.0.0